work-shop/newport-art-museum-website/wp-content/plugins/object-sync-for-salesforce/readme.txt

 ### Troubleshooting

 If you are successfully authenticated with Salesforce, but you have a fieldmap that is not passing data, there are several ways to troubleshoot.
-More information is available in the plugin documentation.
+More information may be available in the plugin documentation.

-#### Plugin configuration
+**Plugin configuration**

 - Remember to clear the plugin cache on the Fieldmaps screen.
 - If you are not able to push data to Salesforce, try with asynchronous checked, and without.
 This will tell you if your issue is related to the plugin's cron jobs.
 - To inspect your cron jobs, use the [WP Crontrol](https://wordpress.org/plugins/wp-crontrol/) plugin.
 Make sure the Salesforce push and/or pull jobs are running as you expect them to, and make sure to check the Schedule screen to make sure the jobs are scheduled as they should be.

-#### Plugin logs
+**Plugin logs**

 - Make sure to use the Log Settings screen to configure logs.
 Once enabled, they are added to a custom post type called Logs in the WordPress menu.
 - If the plugin tries to create or update data, but WordPress or Salesforce encounter errors, the plugin will always try to create a log entry.
 If you see entries, review the title and content of each.

-#### Plugin mapping errors
+**Plugin mapping errors**

 - If the plugin fails in the middle of creating a map between two objects, a row may be created on the Mapping Errors screen.
 If it is a push error, it will tell you the WordPress object ID it was trying to map.
 If it is a pull error, it will tell you the Salesforce ID. **You should not leave these entries.**

-#### Server logs
+**Server logs**

 - If you don't see any error logs in WordPress, it is always a good idea to check your server's error logs and see if PHP is encountering errors.

+### Plugin documentation

+There is extensive documentation of this plugin, including its developer hooks, [on GitHub](https://github.com/MinnPost/object-sync-for-salesforce/blob/master/docs/readme.md).

 == Changelog ==

-* 1.3.6 (2018-05-16)
+* 1.3.8 (2018-08-03)
-	* Bug fix: this release fixes an issue where the plugin can fail to save setting values in older WordPress versions, which keeps it from ever being activated.
-Thanks to WordPress user @amstertam for bringing this to our attention.
+	* New: basic support for the Ultimate Member plugin.
+Users created by its registration form can be pushed to Salesforce.
+Thanks to @atomicjack for the report and assistance testing.